chelseaRickman/seniorProject/README.md

 - Allows the photographer to update the content of their website (i.e. upload new photos or blog posts)

 ## My Contributions to the Project
-- Created an initial layout for the About, Blog, and Contact pages of the site.
+- Created the page layout on the About, Portfolio, Blog, and Contact pages
-- Deployed the Sanity CMS and added content
+- Created the Blog page preview and Customer Reviews components on the Home page
+- Created the footer of site that would in theory link to the photographer's personal instagram posts
+- Created the "hamburger" navigation menu that appears on smaller screen sizes
+- Created the photographer logo (the larger one that appears within the header of the site, and the smaller version that appears within the footer of the site)
+- Wrote a fake description of the photographer on the About page
+- Implemented a consistent color scheme and fonts used throughout the site
-- On the Blog page, fetched data from the Sanity CMS and updated the state of the page using that data dynamically
+- On the Blog page, fetched data from the Contentful CMS and updated the state of the page using that data dynamically
-- Created a team Confluence page to keep track of our project documentation and weekly team reports we need to submit
+- Created a team Confluence page to keep track of our project documentation and weekly team reports we needed to submit

 ## How to Run Program
 <p> Currently the frontend (GatsbyJS application) is not deployed, but you can download the code and run the app in development mode locally to view the site</p>